ruddrd09/React-Express-Bulma/README.md

 "npm install client-install" for React dependencies in the root folder, Cdn is used for using Bulma in the project

-Run the project using "npm run dev".
+Run the project using "npm run dev" which runs both the express and the react server at once using "concurrently".

+Express is running on http://localhost:9000/ and React on http://localhost:3000/